New Germany City Office is located at 300 Broadway Street East, downtown.

 The sidewalk in front of your property is your responsibility.
 Please keep it shoveled and clear of snow and ice.
 Sidewalks must be cleared within 24 hours after the snow ceases to fall.
 Residents may not blow snow onto city streets.

 Garbage pick-up is every Thursday and garbage should be curbside by 7 a.m.
-The city contracts with Elite Waste Disposal for garbage removal.
+The city contracts with Waste Management for garbage removal.
 Residents are allowed one 35-, 64-, or 96-gallon container per week.
 Containers are available by calling the city at (952) 353-2488.
 Garbage service is billed monthly along with your city utility bill.
-Garbage cans must be kept off of streets.
+Garbage cans must be kept off of the streets.
 Please keep them on your driveway.

 Curbside Recycling Service: